olivergo7/JIT-CF/README.md

-# JIT-Contrast-replication-package
+# JIT-CF-replication-package

-This repository contains source code that we used to perform experiment in paper titled "JIT-Contrast: Enhancing Just-In-Time Defect Prediction with Contrastive Learning and Feature Fusion".
+This repository contains source code that we used to perform experiment in paper titled "JIT-CF: Enhancing Just-In-Time Defect Prediction with Contrastive Learning and Feature Fusion".

 Please follow the steps below to reproduce the result